suberra/cosmwasm-contracts/README.md

 ## License

-This repository is licensed under the Apache 2.0 license.
+This repository is licensed under the GPL v3.0 or later license.
 See [LICENSE](./LICENSE) for full disclosure.

 © 2021 Suberra